d2si-oss/data-engineering-coding-challenge/README.md

 # Data engineering coding challenge

-Ce dépôt contient le sujet du test technique destiné aux candidats data engineering de D2SI.
+This is a technichal test for data engineering candidates at D2SI.

-### Conditions de réalisation
+### Terms

-Le test est conçu pour être réalisé en 2 ou 3 heures mais les candidats sont libres d'y consacrer davantage de temps si besoin.
+Candidates should do this test on their own.
+It is designed to be done in 2 or 3 hours but there is no hard limit.

-### Un test à améliorer
+### To be improved

-Nous souhaitons améliorer ce test de manière itérative.
-Les issues et pull requests sont encouragées.
-Le sujet est versionné en format TeX en plus de la version PDF dans ce but.
+We want to get this test better and better.
+Issues and pull requests are encouraged.
+This is why this challenge is commited in both TeX and PDF formats.

 Happy coding :-)